ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 The request-scoped values use case in particular is where I have experienced pain.
 The definition of request-scoped gets stretched to **anything needed to process this request.**

-I have learned the hard way (not by choice) to **avoid using `context.Context` for dependency injection and other explicit inputs.**
+I have learned the hard way (not by choice) to **avoid using `context.Context` for dependency injection and shared-state.**

-The main problem I want to highlight when `context.Context` is that it **obfuscates inputs** when reading method signatures leading to delays, nil pointers, and confusion
+The main problem I want to highlight when `context.Context` is that it **obfuscates inputs** when reading method signatures leading to development delays, nil pointers, and confusion.

 ## Obfuscating Inputs

-I have seen the following propagated through `context.Context` and custom context objects
-- `*sql.DB`
-- `*sql.Tx`
-- Logger implementations
-- User objects
-- Localization Locale

-`context.Context` is used this way as a catch-all dependency injection mechanism.
-The intent is usually to hide complexity but it leads to misleading function and method signatures and frequently leads to nil pointer exceptions.

-Below is a simple example:
+Below is an example of how I have seen `context.Context` used.
+The intent is to design `service.GetUserByID` so that it is easier to consume.
+By propagating a frequently used object `logger` through shared-state `context.Context` we don't have to force all of our method signatures to define `logger` as a parameter.

 ```go
 // package user